For such a tiny country, there sure are a lot of things to do in Sri Lanka!

 If you’re looking for a day-tour, rather than an estate that offers stays, Mackwoods Labookellie Tea Centre is a great pick.
 You can pop in for tea and a sweet treat, then embark on a tour of their tea factory.

-Go trekking and hiking in Sri Lanka
+Go trekking and hiking

 Despite its small size, Sri Lanka has no shortage of areas for hiking and trekking.
 Most hikes can be done in a day.